ssMaritime.com & ssMaritime.net

 Maritime Art

 I am proud to support Maritime Artists from around the world, including four artists from The Netherlands, Australia, New Zealand and the United States.
-Paintings have a unique texture and life of its own.
-Obviously, these fine canvases are painted by men who have a genuine love of Ocean-going liners, cargo ships or tramp steamers!
-In the near future, I hope to add further artists to this page thus I suggest that you return often and see what’s new on the ssMaritime Art Page!
+Paintings have a wonderful texture as well as having a life of their own.
+Obviously, these fine canvases are painted by men who have a genuine love of Ocean-going passenger liners, cargo ships or tramp steamers!
+In the near future, I hope to add further artists to this page thus I suggest that you return often and see what is new on the ssMaritime Art Page!
+Over the years I have collected many painting’s myself and they hang proudly on the walls of my home, as I believe it is good to support these wonderful artists!

-Remember, if you have a favourite ship you can contact one of these fine artists (except for the last entry) and commission them to paint the ship of choice!
+Remember, if you have a favourite ship you can contact any of these artists and commission them to paint a ship of your choice, although sadly this is no longer possible for the late Mr. Veldhuis.

 Maritime Art by Dutch Artist Willem Johan Hoendervanger

-Willem has painted many passenger liners - you can view these on Willem’s site
+Willem has painted many passenger liners - you can see below and on his site

 Is there a ship you really love?
 Why not commission Willem to paint it for you.